We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Wires (electric) or water tubes (hydronic) inside the mattress pad heat it to different temperature settings.

 A heated mattress pad can benefit a person in several ways.
 It will help them stay warm and comfortable overnight, and the heat can also help relax muscles and ease pain.
-A 2015 review found that in randomized clinical trials, heat therapy reduced pain in the short term for participants with low back pain.
-The same study concluded that heat therapy was more effective than cold therapy.
+A 2022 study states that heat therapy can help reduce muscle and back pain.

 Using a heated mattress pad also means that a person is only heating one particular area of their room.
 This way, they may not need to heat their bedroom or whole house overnight, which can reduce heating costs.